 Cost of Living in Wellington Florida: Complete 2026 Breakdown

-Before we dive into specifics, let's establish the baseline.
-Wellington's cost of living index is 137 (with 100 being the national average).
-This means living in Wellington costs about 37% more than the typical American city Cost of Living Breakdown by Category:
+Wellington's cost of living index is 137 (with 100 being the national average) — meaning it costs about 37% more than a typical American city.
+Here's how that breaks down by category:

 - Housing: 117.6% higher than national average (the biggest factor)